faizilham/msc-thesis/main/ch6_collection_extension.typ

 == Analysis result and basic signature inference

-The analysis reports errors and warnings based on the abstract program state at exit point, which is  $(s_"fin", gamma_"fin") = evalexit(mono("exit"))$.
-The resulting warnings are still the same as before, since construction calls are always marked with concrete utilization status.
+The analysis reports errors and warnings based on the abstract program state at the exit point, which is  $(s_"fin", gamma_"fin") = evalexit(mono("exit"))$.
+The resulting warnings are still the same as before since construction calls are always marked with concrete utilization status.

 $
  "Warnings" = {f | f in "Cons" and s_"fin" (f) leqsq.not { UT } }
 $

 For functions with utilization-annotated return type, the analysis may also check whether the returned values comply with the annotation.
 From the return statement nodes, we can extract the map ReturnUtil, which is the map of returned values to its utilization just before the return statement.
-The actual utilization of the return value $u_ret$ is simply the joined utilization statuses in ReturnUtil.
+The actual utilization of the return value $u_ret$ is simply the joined utilization status in ReturnUtil.
 The analysis can then produce a warning if $u_ret leqsq.not utv_ret$, given $utv_ret$ return utilization annotation.

 $
   "ReturnUtil" = union.big_(p in "Node") { c |-> sp(c) | c in "Sources"(p, e), p "is a" mono("return" lbl(e)) "node"}\